JustinBacher/PolyPopWebsocketPlugin/readme.md

   </a>
 </p>

-# Hi and thanks for using the websocket plugin!
+# Hi and thanks for using the PolyPop websocket plugin!

 <i>
   I created this for people to be able to use external bot's and apps with PolyPop.